MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Model and Notation

 \subsection{Mechanism for observing zeros of the mediator}

 For microbiome abundance data, observations that cannot be detected are set to be zero.
 Consequently, there are two types of zeros in the observed abundance data: true abundance of zero (i.e., absence) and abundance that is reported as zero as a consequence of the measurement failure.
 We will use real microbiome studies to illustrate our method in a later section.
-Let $M$ be the relative abundance of a microbial taxon and let $M^*$ denote the observed value of $M$.
-When the observed value is positive (i.e., $M^*>0$), we assume that $M=M^*$.
-But when $M^*=0$, we don't know whether $M$ is truly zero or $M$ is positive but observed as zero.
+Let $M_j^*$ denote the observed value of $M_j$.
+When the observed value is positive (i.e., $M_j^*>0$), we assume that $M_j^*=M_j$.
+But when $M_j^*=0$, we don't know whether $M_j$ is truly zero or $M_j$ is positive but observed as zero.
 We consider the following mechanism for observing a zero of the microbial taxon abundance:

-where $L$ is the library size (i.e., sequencing depth) and the product $ML$ can be interpreted as the sample absolute abundance (SAA) of the taxon in a sample.
+where $L$ is the library size (i.e., sequencing depth) and the product $M_jL$ can be interpreted as the sample absolute abundance (SAA) of the $j$th taxon in a sample.
 Under this mechanism, all SAA below 1 have an observed value of zero.
 Here 1 can be considered as the Limit of Detection (LOD).
 We refer to this mechanism as "LOD mechanism" hereafter.
-Since SAA depends on both $L$ and $M$, the LOD mechanism is not deterministic conditional on the library size.
-The probability of observing a zero conditional on $L$, the library size, is equal to $\E(1_{(ML<1)}|L)=\Pr(M<1/L)$.
+Since SAA depends on both $L$ and $M_j$, the LOD mechanism is not deterministic conditional on the library size.
+The probability of observing a zero conditional on $L$, the library size, is equal to $\E(1_{(M_jL<1)}|L)=\Pr(M_j<1/L)$.